Monitorr/Monitorr/README.md

 [![GitHub (pre-)release](https://img.shields.io/github/release/monitorr/monitorr/all.svg)](https://github.com/monitorr/monitorr/releases) [DEVELOP]

-**NOTICE** (25 jan 2018): If you are upgrading from any version prior to 0.12.5.
-You MUST add a port to all of your monitorred URLs (i.e. https://mydomain.com:443/application).
-Please See [WIKI](https://github.com/Monitorr/Monitorr/wiki/01-Config:--Initial-configuration) for further explanation.
+**NOTICE** (12 MARCH 2018): This build is a release candidate for version 1.0.
+Target master branch release date is 15 March.
+If you are testing this build you will need to use a new local repo for testing. it is NOT possible to upgrade from a previous version of Monitorr.
+We thank you for helping us develop.

 ## Features:

-**Latest major change:** Complete overhaul of GUI, NEW mobile display....it's dope.
+**Latest major change:** Integrated settings page.

 - LIVE! (w/ option to pause live updating)
 - Self-hosted
 - Monitor any app on any domain (Curl as primary check, sockopen as fallback) (UPDATED)
 - Responsive mobile display (NEW)
+- Integrated settings page w/ authentication (NEW)
 - Host system resources display (CPU, MEM, HD, PING, Uptime)
 - Server DTG data
 - Update Monitorr via web UI / branch switching w/ update notification (NEW)